ehsteve/roentgen/docs/guide/tour.rst

     plt.legend(loc='upper left')

-Frequently it is useful to consider the response function of a particular detector which includes absorption through materials included before the detector.
-This can be calculated by multiplying the transmission of the materials before the detector by the absorption of the detector material.
+Frequently, it is useful to consider the response function of a particular detector which includes absorption through materials in front of the detector.
+This can be calculated by multiplying the transmission of the materials before the detector with the absorption of the detector material.
 The following example uses the same optical path as defined above and assumes a Silicon detector.

 .. plot::
     :include-source: